 The Alternative Investment Fund Managers Directive (AIFMD or Directive 2011/61/EU) creates a comprehensive regulatory and supervisory framework for the management and marketing of private equity, venture capital and other alternative investment funds (AIFs) in the European Economic Area.
 The harmonised European standards for alternative investment fund managers (AIFMs) aim to enhance the transparency of the activities of AIFMs and the funds they manage towards investors and public authorities.
-The AIFMD entered into force on 22 July 2011 and is due to be officially reviewed in 2021.
+The AIFMD entered into force on 22 July 2011.

 The practical application of the AIFMD is affected by other pieces of legislation.
 In the first half of 2019, the EU institutions agreed a new horizontal measure to facilitate and improve cross-border capital investment flows in the EU.
 Among the measures contained in the new Directive, which will be applicable across EU Member States from August 2021, is an EU-wide approach to the pre-marketing of investment funds.